These historically Black universities just got their biggest ever financial gifts all thanks to one generous donor - KVIA

 Two other HBCUs — Morehouse College and Spelman College — also announced that they received generous donations from Scott.

-Morehouse received a “generous donation” of $20 million, the college said in a news release.
-But D. Aileen Dodd, a spokeswoman for the school, told CNN that it was not the largest donation the college has received.
+Morehouse received a “generous donation” of $20 million, said D. Aileen Dodd, a spokeswoman for the school.
+The largest donation the college received was $40 million from Patty Quillin and Reed Hastings, the CEO of Netflix, last month.

 Spelman College did not disclose the donation amount or if it was the largest in its history.
 CNN has reached out to Spelman College for further details.

-Note: Update: This story was updated to include the largest-ever donation awarded to Morehouse.